7 Top Tips to Conquer Your Fear of Public Speaking

 Practice your opening two sentences so you can deliver them clearly and confidently.
 This will get you off to a great, positive start and it will be much easier to maintain that positive momentum during your presentation.
 Consider using an interesting statistic or controversial fact in order to grab your audience’s attention.
 Did you know, for example, that 83% of statistics used in presentations are made up?

 When we are nervous, we tend to speak more quickly.
-Not only does this telegraph your nerves to the audience it also makes it much more likely that you will stumble over your words and then feel even more uncomfortable.
+Not only does this telegraph your nerves to the audience, it also makes it much more likely that you will stumble over your words and then feel even more uncomfortable.
 Slow down.
-Not only will this make your job much easier it will make it much easier for the audience to follow and digest what you are saying – which is the point of your talk after all right?
+This will make your job much easier, and it will also make it much easier for the audience to follow and digest what you are saying – which is the point of your talk after all right?
 When it comes to public speaking, what feels ‘too slow’ to you, almost certainly will appear ‘just right‘ to the audience.

 You can only speak as well as you have practiced.
 Spend time practicing key parts of your speech (such as the opening and ending) and rehearse the whole thing out loud – from start to finish several times.
 Just like the more times you practice riding a bicycle the better and more confident you became, the more times you stand up and speak the more accomplished and confident you will become.
 Look for opportunities to speak at work, at networking events and community organisations.
 Hone your stagecraft and skills by investing in courses and workshops that will enable you to accelerate your learning and increase your skills more quickly.